vipickering/vincentp/_drafts/2017-08-01-conversation.md

 Try to save instant notifications for important or time critical information, such as:

-- A package has been dispatched
+- A package has been dispatched.
 - System request for information before a deadline.
-- Emergency
+- An emergency.

 ### Familiarity

-Upon making new friends or meeting new people initial conversations will be light.
+Upon making friends or meeting new people initial conversations will be light.
 Personal information may be shared if the participants feel at ease with each other such as their name, partners name, or number of children.
 Most initial conversations with a new person are about understanding if the person is someone you wish to get to know better and establishing common ground to base that relationship.

 Keep initial engagements light with the user.
 Avoid bombarding them with information and allow them to engage with the system at their own pace.